Therapist Notes In Mental Health Psychotherapy

 One of the reasons behind therapy notes is documenting the symptoms or concerns that a client is facing.
 The longevity, regularity and nature of various symptoms can be essential test info for therapists to be aware of—and progress notes may be added to the patient’s medical record in whatever management software a practice uses.
 In certain professional circles, this may be referred to as the symptom history.
 As therapists often have multiple clients, having a record of symptoms could allow them to avoid mix-ups or confusion.
 Additionally, many practice management software options allow for seamless and discreet transfer of progress note content in their note templates—which can be useful if the client ever needs to transition to a new practitioner.

 The symptom history might contain steps the client has taken to improve their situation, potential positive or negative factors and reported symptoms.
-As therapists develop a treatment plan, they might consider past notes and patient history before deciding on a plan forward.
+As therapists develop a treatment plan, they might consider past therapist notes and patient history before deciding on a plan forward.

 Getty